 As pensions are typically held outside a person’s estate, there’s usually no inheritance tax to pay on pensions.
 They aren’t counted when valuing a pensioner’s estate for inheritance tax purposes.

 This is providing you’ve left the pension invested in a pension or drawdown arrangement at the date of your death and haven’t withdrawn the funds and are holding them in taxable vehicles, such as savings accounts.

 However, you may have to pay income tax on a pension you’ve inherited, depending on the type of pension the deceased had and the age they were when they died.

 A general rule of thumb for defined contribution pensions is that if the pensioner dies before the age of 75, you can usually inherit their pension tax-free.

-If there’s any cash left in a loved one’s defined contribution pension or drawdown fund when they die, you can usually take this as a tax-free lump sum, providing the pensioner dies before they’re 75 and you take the cash within two years.
+If there’s any cash left in a loved one’s defined contribution pension or drawdown fund when they die, you can usually take this as a tax-free lump sum, providing the pensioner dies before they’re 75 and you take the cash within 2 years.